ItsHelloWod/xmlToOther/README.md

 # xmlToYolo
-Object detection transform from voc to yolo
+Object detection data transform from voc to yolo

 A class VOC2YOLO is responsible for transformation of voc to yolo.